 In MOS mode, the effects can lead to severe slit losses if some precautions are not taken.
-To minimize atmospheric dispersion effects at high airmass, and assuming that the observations are performed close to meridian, we have historically requested that the slits be oriented N-S, forcing the rotator angle to be set at 90°.
+To minimize atmospheric dispersion effects at high airmass, and assuming that the observations are performed close to meridian, we have historically requested that the slits be oriented N-S, forcing the rotator angle to be set at 90° .
 This rotator angle is the default one to be used for pre-imaging, and the same rotator angle will be used during spectroscopic follow-up.
-The normal VIMOS operational scenario has been to carry out MOS observations as close as possible to Meridian, within \pm 2 hrs.
-Starting during Period 90 we have relaxed this constraint as follow: for targets at declinations in the range $-45^{\circ} < \delta < -5^{\circ}$ we permit observations with slits oriented E-W, with rotator angle set at 0°, and with HA within \pm 3 hrs from meridian.
+The normal VIMOS operational scenario has been to carry out MOS observations as close as possible to Meridian, within ± 2 hrs.
+Starting during Period 90 for pre-image based MOS observations, and starting P92 also for PILMOS observations, we have relaxed this constraint as follow: for targets at declinations in the range $-45^{\circ} < \delta < -5^{\circ}$ we permit observations with slits oriented E-W, with rotator angle set at 0° , and with HA within ± 3 hrs from meridian.
+Notice that increasing the allowed HA range permits observations at higher airmasses, which increases the FWHM of the images, leading also to increased slit-losses.
 For a full report see Sanchez-Janssen et al. (2012) in the VIMOS web.